RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 Confidentiality?
 Leave it to lawyers to come up with a seven-syllable abstraction to describe simple ancient duties like trust, loyalty, and vows of silence.
-Client's pay good money for trust and loyalty, and they expect good judgment and absolute discretion about their legal and business affairs.
+Clients pay good money for trust and loyalty, and they expect good judgment and absolute discretion about their legal and business affairs.
 If a lawyer gossips about his client's affairs